 London's Kennel Club, which put the breed on the club's watch list, registered just 401 sheepdog puppies in 2011, said representative Heidi Ancell.
 The list is reserved for breeds that number between 300 and 450 registrations a year.

 But the kennel clubs say they have never lost a breed to extinction.
-Johnson said it would be up to those clubs to generate interest to prevent the sheepdog from disappearing.

 "There are too many of us old die-hards that will go ahead and keep this breed alive," said Johnson, who has 22 sheepdogs under the Bugaboo kennel banner.